arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

+With this, we have two Portenta Machine Control devices, each assigned as a Client and Server correspondingly, communicating with Modbus RTU in full-duplex mode.

-To establish communication between two Portenta Machine Control with Modbus RTU in Half-Duplex mode, following wiring setup is required:
+Alternatively, to establish communication between two Portenta Machine Control with Modbus RTU in **Half-Duplex mode**, the following wiring setup is required:

 TODO Update image with two PMC in half-duplex wiring

 ![Modbus RTU (Half-Duplex) between two Portenta Machine Control](assets/modbus-rtu.png)

-Previous examples can be used in Half-Duplex mode and it requires only one minor change in the following line:
+Previous examples can be used in half-duplex mode, and it requires only one minor change in the following line:

 ```arduino
 MachineControl_RS485Comm.setFullDuplex(false);
 ```

-The line can be updated to disable *Full-Duplex* mode or by commenting the line to ignore the corresponding process.
+The line can be updated to disable *Full-Duplex* mode or to ignore the corresponding process by commenting the line.
+Thus, with the complementary wiring setup and code changes, two devices will begin communicating with Modbus RTU in half-duplex mode.

 #### Modbus TCP